KaraCav/movieDB/README.md

-This project was done in a few hours to practice utilizing YouTube's API
+This project was done in a few hours to practice utilizing The Movie Database's API

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).